compulim/react-chain-of-responsibility/README.md

 ### Why the middleware should return component instead of element?

-We decided to return component, despite its complexity.

-There are several advantages when returning component:
+Despite its complexity, there are several advantages when returning component:

 - We know if a request would render or not render a request
   - If it would render, middleware will return a component